This is when Birmingham's biggest basement bar and restaurant is opening

-BirminghamLive can reveal that work has begun on transforming the 5,000 sq ft venue into Birmingham’s biggest one level bar and restaurant Tattu.
+BirminghamLive can reveal that work has begun on transforming the 5,000 sq ft venue into Birmingham’s biggest basement bar and restaurant Tattu.

 The entrance to Tattu will be found at ground floor level of The Grand on Barwick Street, where diners will go down a lift into the boiler room.